 LGBTQQI youth are no more or less likely to find themselves in dating violence situations than other youth.
 However, their willingness to seek the protection of the court or access legal services may be impacted by a fear of being "outed," humiliated, or even physically harmed.
-Advocates can help by letting these teens know that the court system is available to help and that

-Colorado's protection order system is (generally) LGBTQQI friendly.
+Advocates can help by letting these teens know that the court system is available to help and that Colorado's protection order system is (generally) "queer friendly."

 - The only limitation on obtaining a protection order in Colorado is an intimate relationship (which does not have to include sex). - The gender of the two people involved does not matter in the eyes of the law.
-Same gender partners and former partners may obtain protection orders just as opposite gender partners and former partners may. - Not all judges in protection order courts are well-versed in the world of LGBTQQI couples and accessing this system in some communities may present unique problems.
-Be prepared to explain more about the relationship and surrounding circumstances than might be required of an opposite gender couple.
+Same sex partners and former partners may obtain protection orders just as opposite sex partners and former partners may.

+Not all judges in protection order courts are well-versed in the world of GLBTQQI couples and accessing this system in some communities may present unique problems.
+Be prepared to explain more about the relationship and surrounding circumstances than might be required of an opposite sex couple.
 Most judges are open to being educated if they do not understand.
-Although same gender couples may be asked to explain more, it does not mean that they are responsible for educating judges or disclosing intimate details asked out of curiosity and not necessity to the case.